 Legislation (S.B.
 621/H.B.
 5888) has been introduced to allow vehicles with “year of manufacture” (YOM) tags to display a single license plate on the rear of the vehicle.

 SEMA Action Network (SAN)

-Legislation requiring plates on the front and back of all motor vehicles died when the legislature adjourned.
+Legislation (H.B.
+231) to require registration plates on the front and back of all motor vehicles died as the legislature adjourned.

 Legislation (H.B.
 207) introduced in the Utah House of Representatives to require the issuance of only a single, rear-mounted license plate for all motor vehicles failed to pass as the legislature adjourned for the year.

 Legislation (H.B.
 2149) has been introduced in the Texas House of Representatives as a companion bill to Senate legislation (S.B.
 805) that would require the issuance of only a single, rear-mounted license plate for all passenger cars and light trucks.

 A resolution (H.C.R.
 42) has been offered in the Hawaii House of Representatives advocating for the construction of a new race track facility on the island of Oahu.

 The U.S. Environmental Protection Agency (EPA) issued a proposed regulation to allow gas stations around the country to sell E15 (gasoline containing 15% ethanol) year-round.